Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Results

 \textbf{Usability-Related Challenges}

-Participants also raised a range of usability concerns that may have shaped their willingness to adopt a conversational agent.
-As expected, technical limitations, latency, and clunky error recovery were barriers to smooth use.
-While these factors will improve with technological advancement, they were consistently identified as a key barrier to future intention to use CAs.
+Participants also raised a range of usability concerns that may have shaped their willingness to adopt a CA. As expected, technical limitations, latency, and clunky error recovery were barriers to smooth use.

-\begin{quote} \textit{"Didn’t really respond… had to remind her again, hey are you still there."} -P12 \end{quote} \begin{quote} \textit{"I will profess, I don't use Siri or anything else like that.
-So, um, I also don't use ChatGPT either, so the whole concept of that sort of thing is just random.
-Um, the fact that it's, sort of, cut out a few times."} -P03 \end{quote} \begin{quote} \textit{"That would drive me insane."} -P64 \end{quote}
+\begin{quote} \textit{"I will profess, I don't use Siri or anything else like that.
+So I also don't use ChatGPT either, so the whole concept of that sort of thing is just random."} -P03 \end{quote}

-Perceptions of the interaction’s \textit{naturalness} also varied across participants, likely reflecting differences in user expectations and prior experience with artificial intelligence. \begin{quote} \textit{"I think the execution was a bit weird.
-Like I asked what it could do.
-And yeah, I guess that natural language isn't set up for a full conversation at this point in time"}. -P16 \end{quote} \begin{quote} \textit{"People would like it, I think.
+Perceptions of the interaction’s \textit{naturalness} also varied across participants, likely reflecting differences in user expectations and prior experience with artificial intelligence. \begin{quote} \textit{"People would like it, I think.
 How it could do things better used to be, I felt, at least I had the impression, that it sort of was programmed.
 It was sort of, you know, like pre-recorded track.
-It wasn't really engaging and following to what I'm saying to him."} -P01 \end{quote} \begin{quote} \textit{"The whole concept of talking to an AI thing, I thought, was really unnatural."} 03 \end{quote}
+It wasn't really engaging and following to what I'm saying to him."} -P01 \end{quote} \begin{quote} \textit{"The whole concept of talking to an AI thing, I thought, was really unnatural."} -P03 \end{quote}

 Interestingly, this sentiment was not shared by all participants.
 Many perceived that the interaction was in fact natural and referenced feeling like the interaction was shared with another real person.